St Johns Shopping Centre, Liverpool: St Johns Beacon

-St Johns Beacon, now known as the Radio City Tower, is located on the same foundations as the shopping centre and constructed with the centre as a ventilation shaft for the markets incinerator.
+St Johns Beacon, commonly known as the Radio City Tower, is a former radio and current observation tower located on separate foundations from the shopping centre and constructed with the centre as a ventilation shaft for the heating system.
 Between 1971 and 1983 the beacon housed a revolving restaurant which Queen Elizabeth II opened in 1971.
-In 2000, it became the Radio City Tower and now houses the studios and offices for Radio City and Greatest Hits Radio Liverpool & The North West.
-Radio City can be heard inside the shopping centre.
+Between 2000 and 2024 it housed the studios and offices for Hits Radio Liverpool and Greatest Hits Radio.